undees/ruby2java/README.txt

 2. Retrieve the named Ruby class
-3. Inspect the Ruby class object for "signatures" and "annotations" methods, from which it gathers Java signature/annotation info
+3. Inspect the Ruby class object for "signatures" and "annotations" methods, from which it gathers Java signature/annotation info 3a.
+Inspect the Ruby class object for "static_signatures" and "static_annotations" methods, for static (class) methods
 4. Generate a Java .class file for the new same-named Java class

 The resulting Java class will have normal constructors and methods